pgrimaud/horaires-ratp-api/README-EN.md

         }
     }

-## Horaires
+## Schedules

-Exemple de requête pour récupérer les horaires des prochains bus de la ligne N01 en direction de gare de l'est à la station République [(lien vers la documentation)](https://api-ratp.pierre-grimaud.fr/v3/documentation#section-Schedules):
+Example of request to retrieve next schedules of the bus line N01 at the station République on the direction of Gare de l'est  [(link to documentation)](https://api-ratp.pierre-grimaud.fr/v3/documentation#section-Schedules):

     https://api-ratp.pierre-grimaud.fr/v3/schedules/noctiliens/01/republique/R